 - Output queue: Messages from the output queue are sent to the target syslog-ng server.
 The syslog-ng application puts the outgoing messages directly into the output queue, unless the output queue is full.
-The output queue can hold 64 messages, this is a fixed value and cannot be modified. - Disk buffer: If the output queue is full and disk-buffering is enabled, syslog-ng Premium Edition puts the outgoing messages into the disk buffer of the destination. - Overflow queue: If the output queue is full and the disk buffer is disabled or full, syslog-ng puts the outgoing messages into the overflow queue of the destination.
+The output queue can hold 64 messages, this is a fixed value and cannot be modified. - Overflow queue: If the output queue is full, syslog-ng puts the outgoing messages into the overflow queue of the destination.
 (The overflow queue is identical to the output buffer used by other destinations.)
 The log_fifo_size() parameter specifies the number of messages stored in the overflow queue.
 For details on sizing the log_fifo_size() parameter, see Section 8.2, Managing incoming and outgoing messages with flow-control (p.
-135).
+182).